Factories

 $lib = Factories::libraries('Sub/SubLib');

-Passing Full Qualified Classname
+Passing Fully Qualified Classname

 use CodeIgniter\Config\Factories;